Getting wet for a good cause

 “This couldn’t come at a better time,” Cockrell said of the donation.
 “I’m glad to be part of this.
 I honor these soldiers and support them.”

+Spc.
+Zachary Kramer is currently participating in the Changing Lanes program.
+“This is just helping me build some skills,” he said.
+The training is also giving him a direction for his future.

+“This has meant a lot to me,” said Sgt.
+First Class Rodney Stewart, who has served in the military for 25 years.
+“The training is starting to prepare me to transition to civilian life.”

-A similar ceremony was later held at Caliber Collision's location on Veterans Memorial Highway, which raised $1,300 of the total donated to the Food Care Center.
+Another ice bucket ceremony was held later the same day at Caliber Collision’s location on Veterans Memorial Highway, which raised $1,300 of the total donated to the Food Care Center.

 The Rhythm Restoration Food Drive is in its seventh year for Caliber Collision locations in 17 states, an employee-driven effort to collect food and online donations for local food banks.